FOUND MYSELF WITH FRIDAY AFTERNOON OFF AND NO WHITE HEADPHONES

-I didn’t have much in the way of options or time; I didn’t want to lose my seat at the bar or have my computer stolen.
-I bought the pizza earbuds.
-I like tacos better than pizza in the world of gastronomy, but the tacos were twice the size of the pizza.
+I didn’t have much in the way of options or time; and didn’t want to lose my seat at the bar or have my computer stolen.
+While I may like tacos better than pizza in the world of gastronomy (debatable), the taco ear charms were twice the fucking size of the pizza ear charms.

 “Wow, you must really like pizza,” the lady at the registers said as I paid.
 “I do,” I said.

 I open the package and put them in.
 If I had to wear supreme pizza slices out of my earholes, it would have been nice to have some rich sound to help me forget that’s what I was doing.
 But no, the right ear played half the volume of the left and the best I can describe the sound is that the recording artist recorded his track by broadcasting it into a room with a microphone to pick all that sound up that was then finally recorded to a cassette tape.